- Vegetables: beans, peas (culinary)

 - Sustainable Communities: local and regional food systems, new business opportunities

 Objective 2.
 Compare the agroecological value of edible beans and peas grown in rotation with corn, alfalfa, and wheat.
-A replicated 3-year rotational experiment was conducted at the Elwell Ecological Station at Lamberton, MN, Rosemount Research and Outreach Center in Rosemount, MN, the Sand Plains Research Farm in Becker, MN, and on-farm at Madison, MN.
-We evaluated the rotational value of peas grown alone and in mixture for barley followed by winter wheat.
+A replicated 3-year rotational experiment will be conducted on certified organic land at the Elwell Ecological Station at Lamberton and the Waseca Research and Outreach Center from 2012 to 2014.

-Objective 4: Develop crop enterprise budgets for organic edible beans.
-We used data generated from the field research objectives to develop enterprise budgets.
-These budgets explore the price and yield conditions under which edible beans could compete with soybean.
-Crop enterprise budgets organize yield, price, production, and cost information to compare profitability and help producers make decisions such as which crop to grow.
+Objective 4: Develop crop enterprise budgets for organic edible beans and peas.
+We will use input and output data generated from the field research (Objectives 1–3) to develop enterprise budgets.
+These budgets will explore the price and yield conditions under which edible beans and peas could compete with corn and soybean.
+Crop enterprise budgets organize yield, price, and cost information to compare profitability and make decisions such as which crop to grow.
+Crop yields and costs vary with climate and soil, so enterprise budgets will to be tailored to the specifics of different growing regions and markets.

 Objective 5.
-Identify local markets and describe the various marketing channels available to producers.
+We will identify local markets and describe the various marketing channels available to producers.
+The movement to local food by consumers has been well documented (Adams and Salois, 2010).
+Up to this point the movement has mainly focused on those food products that small growers have marketed like produce and meats.
+However, as the local foods movement matures, consumers will look to buy other farm products not commonly direct marketed, and grains like edible beans and peas will likely be in demand (Byczynski, 2009).
 Preliminary research demonstrated that there is an unmet demand for organic grain legumes.
-Therefore, we measured the size and scope of marketing channels for the organic dry edible bean market in Minnesota to identify the opportunities for producers.
-We estimated the general size of the organic edible bean market, current sources for those edible legumes, and examined a mix of channels open to producers and growers looking to market edible legumes.
+Therefore, we seek to measure the size and scope of marketing channels for the organic dry edible bean and pea market in Minnesota to identify the opportunities for producers.
+We will estimate the general size of the organic edible bean market, current sources for those edible legumes, and examine a mix of channels open to producers and growers looking to market edible legumes.